 The other thing you need to learn about being a bookie for dummies is that you need bookmaker software.
-Here, we assume you want to operate an online bookie and not the traditional pen and paper kind of business.
+Here, we assume you want to operate an online bookie and not the traditional pen-and-paper kind of business.

 So, you need sportsbook software.
-Big companies buy sportsbook software and employ their team of IT experts, odds compilers, and other experts to run business.
+Big companies buy sportsbook software and employ their team of IT experts, odds compilers, and other experts to run the business.
 If you want to take this direction, you need significant capital.

 The bookie software is part of the pay per head service package.
 Moreover, the service comes with bookmaking tools, experts, and skills.

 The provider acts as your partner.
 For example, when you get your bookie software from Power Pay Per Head, you get a team of experts with 16 years of experience in the betting industry.

 You also get odds compilers, customer representatives, and everything regarding bookmaking.
 If you have never operated a bookie before, you can rest assured that oddsmakers are creating your odds, IT experts maintaining your site, and all that business.

 A bookie needs clients to make money.
 You cannot become a bookie without clients.
 Therefore, before you launch your bookie software, find several clients.